 By 2021, 93% of web users in the UK are expected to participate in online shopping.
 The UK is on track to have the highest online shopping penetration rate in all of Europe.
 Shopify and WooCommerce allow you to capitalize on the influx of customers coming online by offering easy-to-use ecommerce solutions that don’t require the assistance of outside help from developers or professional designers.

-Follow our comprehensive breakdown of Shopify and WooCommerce to find out which platform is the perfect solution for you.
+Follow our comprehensive breakdown of Shopify and WooCommerce to find out which platform would best suit your online needs.

 Basic Overview of Shopify and WooCommerce: What You Need to Know